Bacteriophage: In humans

 Although phages do not infect humans, there are countless phage particles in the human body, given the extensive human microbiome.
 One's phage population has been called the human phageome, including the "healthy gut phageome" (HGP) and the "diseased human phageome" (DHP).
 The active phageome of a healthy human (i.e., actively replicating as opposed to nonreplicating, integrated prophage) has been estimated to comprise dozens to thousands of different viruses.

 There is evidence that bacteriophages and bacteria interact in the human gut microbiome both antagonistically and beneficially.

 Preliminary studies have indicated that common bacteriophages are found in 62% of healthy individuals on average, while their prevalence was reduced by 42% and 54% on average in patients with ulcerative colitis (UC) and Crohn's disease (CD).
 Abundance of phages may also decline in the elderly.

 The most common phages in the human intestine, found worldwide, are crAssphages.
 CrAssphages are transmitted from mother to child soon after birth, and there is some evidence suggesting that they may be transmitted locally.
 Each person develops their own unique crAssphage clusters.
 CrAss-like phages also may be present in primates besides humans.

 Commonly studied bacteriophages

-Among the countless phages, only a few have been studied in detail, including some historically important phage that were discovered in the early days of microbial genetics.
+Among the countless phages, only a few have been studied in detail, including some historically important phages that were discovered in the early days of microbial genetics.
 These, especially the T-phage, helped to discover important principles of gene structure and function.